RiceSec/constitution/constitution.md

 #### Process for Removal

-If an officer or the sponsor of the organization has reason to believe a member has acted in a manner warranting removal under Section (todo: fix section number), the member may be called before the officers and sponsor in a closed meeting.
-After hearing the alleged grounds for removal and the member’s response, the officers may remove the member by a majority vote.
+If an officer or the sponsor of the organization has reason to believe a member has acted in a manner warranting removal, the member may be called before the officers and sponsor in a closed meeting.
+After hearing the alleged grounds for removal and the member's response, the officers may remove the member by a majority vote.
 The President shall notify the member of the decision in writing within 48 hours.

 ## Officers